SolarNetwork/reading-aggregate-validator/README.md

 SolarNetwork, to get the differences eliminated.

 Normally there should not be any differences between the raw datum stream data and the cached aggregates SolarNetwork automatically maintains.
-However, over time anomalies can creep in in inadvertently, making different views on the same data appear to be inconsistent.
+However, over time anomalies can creep in inadvertently, making different views on the same data appear to be inconsistent.

 <img alt="Screen shot of tool in action" src="docs/img/sn-reading-aggregate-validator-output@2x.png" width="1011">